 I attended last year's Lens on India Tour and I can tell you this was one of the most amazing experiences I have ever had.
 The photography opportunities were fantastic.
 Everything was organised perfectly, the food, the culture and the friendships made are still very vivid in my mind.
 I will never forget this trip and it has given me such a longing to go back to India.
 So if you're thinking of taking a photo trip to India or any where else then Venture Photography is the company to book with.

 (* Please note: price may be subject to change in the event of substantial shifts in the AUD to USD exchange rate and to changes to the cost of the internal flights outlined in the Tour Inclusions.)

 Our Agent, Globetrotter, would be happy to assist in booking your international flights, travel insurance offering a 20% discount off policy cost (subject to terms and conditions of policy provider) and other travel requirements.
 If you would like assistance from Globetrotter, please let us know in the Comments section of the booking form below and we can put you directly in contact with Lori Burns at Globetrotter.

-A deposit of AUD$1000 will secure your place on this tour with the balance paid by 4 December 2018.
+A deposit of AUD$2000 will secure your place on this tour.
+Deposits are due by 31 March 2020, with the balance paid by 25 October 2020.
 Note that deposits are fully refunded if the tour is cancelled due to not attaining minimum numbers.

 For details of the Terms and Conditions of our tours, including cancellation charges, please read our Photography Tours Terms and Conditions.